valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-m1.md

 Update: as of Oct 2022, the most recent release of `psycopg2` provides ARM support.
 With this, Postgres happily runs fine.
 As of 6.1.2, it will no longer require manual install.

-## Docker Databases - MySQL/Postgres run, Sql Server Fails
+## Docker Databases - running

 The [Docker database images](..Database-Connectivity/) work for M1 Macs, __except SQL/Server__ (it fails to start).
-There appear to be solutions:
+It is architecture specific.

+These solutions were successful [as described here](https://github.com/valhuber/ApiLogicServer/blob/main/tests/docker_databases/Dockerfile-SqlSvr-instructions-m1).
+Many thanks for the following information:

 * [ODBC Driver](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16)